mikeevstropov/vuex-loopback/README.md

 ```

 ## Manage an item
-You are able to create, update or remove collection item.
+You are able to create, update or remove collection item by built-in component `ItemEditor`.
+Same as above, `ItemEditor` has scope of default slot which has specific methods and properties.

 ##### 1. Import `ItemEditor` from `vuex-loopback`.
 ```javascript